edgedb/edgedb/docs/edgeql/select.rst

 -----------------

 However most queries are selecting *objects* that live in the database.
-For demonstration purposes, the queries below assume the following schema.
+For demonstration purposes, the queries below assume the following schema:

 .. code-block:: sdl
     :version-lt: 3.0